Asahikawa: History

-Geography

 Climate

 The climate is hemiboreal humid continental (Dfb, according to Köppen classification).
 Asahikawa winters are long and cold, with below-freezing average monthly temperatures from December through March.
 The city also sees an extraordinary amount of snowfall, averaging just under 7.6 m of snow per year.
 Summers are generally warm and humid in Asahikawa, with average high temperatures in the warmest months hovering around 26 °C. Spring and autumn are generally short and transitional in the city.